Third Macedonian War: Spring

-The Campaign in Thessaly
+Thessaly campaign

-Quintus Marcius ordered Spurius Lucretius, who was in Larissa (Thessaly), to capture the deserted forts around Vale of Tempe.
+Quintus Marcius ordered Spurius Lucretius, who was in Larissa, to capture the deserted forts around Vale of Tempe.
 He sent scouts to check the roads around Dium and then he marched to the city.
 It was so rich and well-fortified that Quintus Marcius could not believe his luck that it had been evacuated.
 He continued his march, forcing the surrender of Agasse.
 To get a good reputation he did not garrison it and did not ask for taxes.
 He moved on to the river Ascordus, but, as he got further away from the supplies from Thessaly, plunder became scant and provisions were scarce, so he returned to Dium.
 The Roman fleet arrived, but he was told that the transport ships were in Magnesia, further south.
-Luckily, he was informed by Lucretius that the forts he had taken had plenty of corn.
-Quintus Marcius moved his headquarters to Phila to distribute corn to the soldiers on the spot.
-Livy noted that some people alleged that he had withdrawn because of fear that if he had stayed he would have had to risk a battle, while others said that he let his gains slip.
-With his withdrawal Perseus marched back to Dium, rebuilt the fortifications the Romans had pulled down, and encamped on bank of the Enipeus to use this difficult-to-cross river as a defence.
-Meanwhile, Quintus Marcius sent 2,000 men, from Phila to seize Heracleum, halfway between Dium and the Vale of Tempe, and moved his quarters there, as if he intended to besiege Dium.
+He was informed by Lucretius that the forts he had taken were stocked with corn.
+Quintus Marcius moved his headquarters to Phila to distribute corn to the soldiers.
+Livy noted allegations that he had withdrawn because of fear that had he stayed he would have had to risk battle, and that he let his gains slip.
+With his withdrawal Perseus marched back to Dium, rebuilt the fortifications the Romans had pulled down, and encamped on the bank of the Enipeus to use it as a defence.
+Meanwhile, Quintus Marcius sent 2,000 men from Phila to seize Heracleum, halfway between Dium and the Vale of Tempe, and moved his quarters there, as if he intended to besiege Dium.
 Instead, he prepared for the winter and had roads built for the transport of supplies from Thessaly.

-In the meantime, Figulus sailed from Heracleum to Thessalonica.
+Figulus sailed from Heracleum to Thessalonica.
 He pillaged the countryside and repulsed sorties from the towns, employing naval catapults.
 After this, the troops were re-embarked, and he made for Aenia, fifteen miles away, and pillaged its fertile countryside.
 He then sailed to Antigonea and did the same, but a Macedonian detachment intercepted the troops and killed 500 men.
-There was another fight by the coast and, assisted by men from the ships, the Romans killed 200 enemies.
-The fleet sailed on to the district of Pallene (the Chalkidiki peninsula), whose territory by far the most plentiful.
-There, Figulus was joined by 20 ships from Eumenes II of Pergamon and five ships from Prusias I of Bithynia.
-This encouraged him to besiege Cassandrea, which connected the Pallene peninsula (one of the three long peninsulas which extend from the Chalkidiki peninsula) with the rest of the land.
+Another fight by the coast, assisted by men from the ships, had the Romans kill 200 enemies.
+The fleet sailed on to the district of Pallene (Chalkidiki peninsula), whose territory was by far the most plentiful.
+There, Figulus was joined by 20 ships from Eumenes II and five ships from Prusias I of Bithynia.
+This encouraged him to besiege Cassandrea, which connected the Pallene peninsula (one of the three long peninsulas that extend from the Chalkidiki peninsula) to the territory.
 An attack was repulsed by the city garrison.
-The arrival of a Macedonian ship from Thessalonica with Gallic auxiliaries led to the lifting of the siege.
-The Romans and Eumenes considered besieging Torone, but changed their minds because it had a strong garrison.
-They went on to Demetrias, but they saw that the walls were fully manned.
-Thus, they brought the fleet into harbour at Iolcos, pillaging the countryside there first.
+The arrival of a Macedonian ship from Thessalonica with Gallic auxiliaries ended the siege.
+The Romans and Eumenes considered besieging Torone, but changed their minds because of its garrison.
+They went on Demetrias, but they saw that the walls were fully manned.
+Thus, they brought the fleet into harbour at Iolcos, after pillaging the countryside.